Epsilon404/DAUA-Plane/README.md

 export CUDA_VISIBLE_DEVICES=0
 PYTHONPATH='.' python lerplanes/main.py --config-path lerplanes/config/cutting-9k.py
 ```
+If you want to change the uncertainty guidance level $\gamma$, you may go to `DAUA-Plane/lerplanes/runners/base_trainer.py` line 88 and `DAUA-Plane/lerplanes/runners/regularization.py` line 223 to change.

 ## Evaluation
 We use the same evaluation protocol as [EndoNeRF](https://github.com/med-air/EndoNeRF).
 So please follow the instructions in EndoNeRF.